kaixianfan22-debug/ENVI5809-GROUP-6-PROJECT-/README.md

 Beyond the core questions, a **sediment-type analysis** was conducted to examine whether substrate composition (sand, mud, mixed) might influence ZC occupancy patterns across sites.
 This sediment comparison is treated as a supporting test to complement the main environmental and biotic analyses.

+### Why only three sites for prediction (Gladstone, Cairns, Townsville)
+We restricted forecasting to these three sites for data and methodological integrity:

+- **Continuous coverage 2010–2018:** Minimal gaps after monthly resampling; enough history for seasonal models.
+- **Driver availability:** `salt_lag1`, `eta`, and `current_speed_lag1` present with low missingness and stable ranges.
+- **Representative gradient:** The trio spans different GBR regions and environmental regimes, improving generality.
+- **Model diagnostics:** Reasonable residual autocorrelation and variance; other sites failed basic checks (heavy gaps, structural breaks, or zero-variance drivers).
+- **Scope control:** Limits compute and figure count to course requirements while preserving scientific value.

+Sites not modeled for prediction remain in the spatio-temporal analyses but were excluded from forecasting due to one or more of the issues above.
 ---

 ## Datasets